Tell al-Wilayah

 Tell al-Wilayah (also Tell al-Wilaya) is an archaeological site in the Wasit Governorate of eastern Iraq.
 Due to looting, especially after 2003, this site has suffered severe damage, multiple levels of occupation have been extensively damaged.
 It is located around 20 km southwest of the modern city of Kut, several kilometers east of Tell Waresh 2, and 6 kilometers southwest of Tulul al-Baqarat.
 It has been proposed that the tutelary deities of the site were either the god Nergal or a local god Aški, and the goddess Mamma/Mammïtum.

 History

 The site was occupied beginning in the Early Dynastic period extending into the Akkadian and Ur III periods.
 It has been suggested as the location of Kesh, now thought to be at Tulul al-Baqarat.
 It has also been proposed as the site of Irisaĝrig.
 The lost city of Larak has also been proposed.
+As has Anzagar.

 Archaeology

 There were two mounds.
 The main mound Tell al-Wilayah I covered 64 hectares with a height of 5 meters.
 Tell al-Wilayah II, about 500 meters to the south, covered about 4.5 hectares and rose to about 5 meters above the plain.